 - Proof of birth in Taiwan (such as a photocopy of a passport or visa)

 - Transcript (unofficial acceptable)

-- If the application is for research or travel money, a detailed description and justification of each expense is required (up to 500 words).
+- A detailed description and justification of expenses is required (up to 500 words).

 LETTER OF SUPPORT:

 - One letter of support from the student’s advisor, DGS, or DEO.

 Applications must be submitted online by the student’s department.
 Students must submit their part of the application materials to their department.
 Students should check with their department as soon as possible for departmental deadlines as well as to inform them they intend to apply.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.

 The application deadline is rolling.
 Applications will be reviewed as they come in.
 Once all money is allocated for a given year, applications will no longer be accepted.
 Check the website for updates.

 Please direct any questions to Graduate Administrative Affairs Coordinator Katie Bottorff (467-4307) or Associate Dean Shelly Campo (335-2136) or via email at firstname.lastname@example.org